EXPLAINER: What to know about the UN General Assembly

 ARE MEMBER STATES THE ONLY ONES ALLOWED TO ADDRESS THE GENERAL ASSEMBLY?

-No. The State of Palestine, Holy See (the Vatican) and the European Union are all permanent observers on the docket this year.
+No. Palestine, Holy See (the Vatican) and the European Union are all permanent observers on the docket this year.

 ARE THERE ANY NOTABLE SPEAKERS TO KEEP AN EYE OUT FOR THIS YEAR?